MikaelWeiss/patterns-and-data-structures/Supervisors/Dipper.md

 I'm ready!
 OTP Dipper said:

 Hello, and welcome.
-I’m an assessment tool designed to evaluate your understanding of programming patterns in the OTP library used in BEAM languages.
+I'm an assessment tool designed to evaluate your understanding of programming patterns in the OTP library used in BEAM languages.

 Before we begin, I recommend using OTPSparq as an excellent resource for preparation.